gsimon75-android/Android_TV_BootAnimation/README.md

 done
 ```

-Whoa! **If** this script is invoked, it checks for `custom_upgrade/bootanimation.zip` on all attached USB sticks, and uses the first one found to install as aboot animation.
+Whoa! **When** this script is invoked, it checks for `custom_upgrade/bootanimation.zip` on all attached USB sticks, and uses the first one found to install as boot animation.

-**NOTE** This is the 1st security weakness, as it's basically a backdoor.
+**NOTE** This is a security weakness, as it's basically a backdoor.

 At least if there were some authentication, like 'if the files are digitally signed by someone whose certificate is signed by an authorised CA', but here the door is open for anyone who knows the filename to place on the USB stick.